Phips04/Big-Ints-NET/README.md

 The code has not been tested, errors could occure
 I will do some tests, and tell you when all of them succeded

+07/06/2020:
+The constuctors work as expected now, some files have been updated

 Updates in future might come, but not in the next weeks